samunemeth/E-paper-Clock/README.md

 **Hardware Fix**
   - Buttons have to be active low.
   - Not all pins can wake up from deep sleep.
-  - Should prefer ADC1 over ADC2.
+  - Should prefer ADC1 for battery readings.
   - Testing, measuring points.
+  - Separate display and voltage divider power?

 ## Setup